 Our Mission

-The UC Alumni Chorus is a high-quality performing chorus representing the University of California at Berkeley (Cal) community.
+UC Alumni Chorus is a high-quality performing chorus representing the University of California at Berkeley (Cal) community.
 We are committed to supporting the enjoyment of choral singing after undergraduate life through education, rehearsal, and performance of challenging choral music.

 MEXICO (284)-001.jpg